satya23/oldPhonePad/README.md

 A production-ready C# solution for converting old phone keypad input sequences into text output.

+> **Note**: This project was created with AI assistance.
+The project structure, repository scaffolding, and initial code organization were generated using AI tools (Cursor AI/Claude/ChatGPT).
+See the [AI-Assisted Development](#ai-assisted-development) section for more details.

 ## Problem Description

 This solution implements a converter for an old phone keypad system where: